 If you do not see the spam folder in your folder tree, follow these steps to refresh the folder tree:

-- Click on the "Folders" icon at the top of the screen.
+- Click on the “Folder Actions” link on the left of the screen.

-- Choose the "Rebuild Folder Tree" option from the drop-down box.
+- Choose the “Show All Mailboxes” option from the drop-down box.

 Subscribe to the spam folder in SquirrelMail: